lgloege/zenodopy/README.md

 Using the Package
 ----------
-1. Create a Zenodo access token by first logging into your account and clicking on your username in the top right corner.
+1. **Create a Zenodo access token** by first logging into your account and clicking on your username in the top right corner.
 Navigate to "Applications" and then "+new token" under "Personal access tokens".
 Keep this window open while you proceed to step 2 because **the token is only displayed once**.

-2. Store the token in `~/.zenodo_token` using the folowing command
+2. **Store the token** in `~/.zenodo_token` using the folowing command
 ```sh
  { echo 'ACCESS_TOKEN: your_access_token_here' } > ~/.zenodo_token
 ```

-3. With your key properly stored in `~/.zenodo_token`, you can start using the `zenodopy` package.
+3. **start using the `zenodopy` package**
 ```python
 import zenodopy